"We never know the worth of water till the well is dry"

 The water pump designed by architect Nathaniel Wright in Cornhill, London.

-This water pump standing on Cornhill, was used to water the horses in Victorian times, and was a replacement for the first mechanically pumped public water supply in London.
-Constructed here in 1582 on the site of an even earlier hand-pump, the mechanism a force pump driven by a water wheel under the northernmost arch of London Bridge, transferred water from the Thames through lead pipes to four outlets.
+This water pump standing on Cornhill was used to water the horses in Victorian times and was a replacement for the first mechanically pumped public water supply in London.
+Constructed here in 1582 on the site of an even earlier hand-pump, the mechanism a force pump is driven by a water wheel under the northernmost arch of London Bridge transferred water from the Thames through lead pipes to four outlets.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.